eko-nr/linux-to-windows/README.md

 ## 📝 Notes

-- The script automatically downloads Windows 10 LTSC ISO from archive.org
+- The script supports multiple Windows 10 variants:
+  - **LTSC** (Long-Term Servicing Channel) - Stable enterprise version
+  - **Atlas** - Optimized lightweight version
+  - **Tiny** - Minimal lightweight version
-- ISO file is cached in `/opt/vm-isos/` for future use
+- ISO files are cached in `/opt/vm-isos/` for future use
 - The installer builds libvirt 11.8.0 from source if not already installed
 - Default network is NAT (requires port forwarding for external access)
-- All utility scripts are organized in the `scripts/` directory
+- Management scripts are available both in root directory and `scripts/` directory

 ## ⚠️ Security Warnings